StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

 #### Additional tips
 Make use of Linux cheat sheets such as the one distributed with this course.
 They are useful to have to hand and serve as an excellent aide-memoire when writing Linux commands.
 An example of an introductory Linux cheat sheet can be downloaded from [here](https://github.com/santosh373/Linux-Basics/blob/master/linux%20cheat%20sheet.pdf).

-  If that doesn’t help with a specific task, then searching around on Linux discussion groups or using Google is a good way to find out what you need to know.
+  If that doesn’t help with a specific task, then searching around on Linux discussion groups or using Google/ChatGTP etc. are effective way to find out what you need to know.
+But do make sure that you validate online sources with canonical documentation.